conceptdev/xamarin-forms-samples/BluetoothTISensor/README.md

 The Xamarin.Forms common code has a direct assembly reference to **Robotics.Mobile.Core.dll** in the **Components** directory, because components cannot be added to PCL projects.

-The **Monkey.Robotics** component (and this app!) is in 'beta' and is provided to learn about using Bluetooth LE wiht Xamarin.Forms.
+The **Monkey.Robotics** component (and this app!) is in 'beta' and is provided to learn about using Bluetooth LE with Xamarin.Forms.

 ## Get a SensorTag